 Asking the Right Questions

-As mentioned in a previous post, I am writing this series of posts, and the book to follow, because I believe that most health care professionals wanting to serve in long-term missions are asking the wrong questions.
-In previous posts we dealt with questions about matching with a health facility or program as a medical missionary.
-We also talked about questions designed to help you discern through which organization to serve.
-This post is about questions we need to ask ourselves about long-term service as a medical missionary.
+As mentioned in a previous post, I am writing this series of posts, and the book to follow because I believe that most health care professionals wanting to serve in long-term missions are asking the wrong questions.
+In previously I shared questions about matching with a health facility or program as a medical missionary.
+I also shared some questions designed to help you discern through which organization to serve.
+This section of the book is about questions we need to ask ourselves about long-term service.